intermezzOS/book/src/running-in-qemu.md

 qemu-system-x86_64
 ```

-We’re running the `x86_64` varient of QEMU.
+We’re running the `x86_64` variant of QEMU.
 While we have a 32-bit kernel for
 now, soon we’ll have a 64-bit one.
 And since things are backwards compatible,
 this works just fine.